The Fairly OddParents: Development and Oh Yeah! Cartoons (1997–2001)

 Prior to the creation of The Fairly OddParents, Butch Hartman was working at Cartoon Network on Dexter's Laboratory and Johnny Bravo.
-In 1997, Fred Seibert contacted Hartman to come over to his new company, Frederator Incorporated, to help pitch ideas as a part of their Oh Yeah!
+In December 1997, Fred Seibert contacted Hartman to come over to his new company, Frederator Incorporated, to help pitch ideas as a part of their Oh Yeah!
 Cartoons series which the studio was developing for Nickelodeon.
 Hartman initially declined the offer.
-Several months later, Johnny Bravo finished and Hartman decided to create his own series instead of going back to working for other studios.
+However, several months later, production on the first season of Johnny Bravo was completed and Hartman decided to create his own series instead of going back to working for other studios.